Chrysorthenches porphyritis: Distribution

 This species is endemic to New Zealand and have been collected throughout the North and South Islands.
 The adult moths have been collected at altitudes from sea level up to 1370 m.

 Behaviour

-The larvae feed from a structure they create by loosely spinning together the leaves of its host plant.
-They can be found feeding in groups.
+The larvae feed from a structure created by loosely spinning together the leaves of their host plant.
+They are often found feeding in groups.
 When pupating the insect forms a pupa inside a thin cocoon.
 Hudson was of the opinion that this species had two broods during each year with adults being on the wing more commonly in September and again in March.
 However this moth has been collected all year round.

 Habitat and host species

 The species prefers to inhabit open native forest and scrub.
 The larval hosts of C. porphyritis are Podocarpus laetus, P. totara, P. nivalis, and Phyllocladus alpinus.
 The larvae are normally found feeding on P. alpinus where there are nearby Podocarpus species.